dsomleff/docker-camp/README.md

 - Based on one image, we can create multiple containers.

 ## Commands
-- `docker build .` - create an image based on Dockerfile.
+- `docker build .` - create an image based on Dockerfile. dot is using for path, where is the dockerfile lives.
 - `docker run image_id` - run container based on image.
   - `-it` - gives ability to interact with soft inside container (node shell fe).
-  - `-p port_number:port_number` - flag that publish port number to a port number.
+  - `-p local_port_number:container_port_number` - flag that publish to local port number from a container port number.
-- `docker ps` or `docker ps -a` - list of all running containers. `ps` stands for processes and `-a` mean show all.
+- `docker ps` - list of all running containers
+- `docker ps -a` :
+  - `ps` stands for processes.
+  - `-a` mean show all.
 - `docker stop container_name` - to stop the container run.